 In this chapter we introduce the basic methods of the code (section 1.1) and present its main routines (section 1.2).
 These are then explained in more detail (section 1.3) by following the "life" of a model photon.
-The theoretical foundation of the dust scattering routines is given by Mie theory (section 1.4) from which cross-sections and matrix elements can be computed.
+The dust scattering routines are based on Mie theory (section 1.4) from which extinction cross-sections and the elements of scattering matrices can be obtained.